jemilianosf/rotation-west/docs/log.md

 - Changed the overlap thing to make symmetric overlaps when comparing by element.
 - Put together slides

+#2022-03-23
+- Add number of peaks to slides
+- Get library stats
+- Meeting

+#2022-03-24
+- RNAseq overlap with diff peaks
+ -> only a few diff bound genes are affected by
-- DESeq2 ChIPseq + overlap of diff peaks
+DESeq2 ChIPseq + overlap of diff peaks
+ -> There is overlap between changing peaks in vivo + in culture